-Brandon is in high demand as a soloist and recitalist, having been featured with countless ensembles from the middle school level all the way to the professional level.
-He has performed at numerous state conference, universities and high schools.
-Brandon premiered an arrangement of “Danny Boy” by John Fannin that was written for him and the Muhlenberg North Middle School Band, and was performed at the Kentucky Music Educators Association Conference in Louisville, KY.
-He was a featured soloist at the 2016 Army Band Tuba Euphonium Workshop at Fort Myer, VA with the United States Army Band Pershing’s Own Orchestra.
-For five years, Brandon was the principal euphonium of the Southern Stars Symphonic Brass Band out of Crossville, TN, a professional British-style brass band, and was featured over twenty times as a soloist, including a performance at the Great American Brass Band Festival in Danville, KY.
+Brandon is very active as a soloist and recitalist.
+He has performed at numerous state conventions, universities and high schools.
+He was a featured soloist at the 2016 United States Army Band Tuba and Euphonium Workshop at Fort Myer, VA with the United States Army Band Pershing’s Own Orchestra.
+For five years, Brandon was the principal euphonium of the Southern Stars Symphonic Brass Band out of Crossville, TN, a professional British-style brass band.
+During that time he was featured more than 20 times as a soloist, including a performance at the Great American Brass Band Festival in Danville, KY.
 Brandon has also performed with the world-renowned Brass Band of Battle Creek on a special concert in Grand Cayman.
-In April of 2017, Brandon premiered a new work written specifically for him by MSgt Kent Baker of The United States Air Force Band entitled “On the Evening Horizon” with the Oklahoma City University Wind Philharmonic.
+In April of 2017, Brandon premiered a new work written specifically for him by Kent Baker, former hornist and arranger of The United States Air Force Band entitled “On the Evening Horizon” with the Oklahoma City University Wind Philharmonic.
 He currently serves as the principal/solo euphonium for the Brass of the Potomac, a British-style brass band based out of Washington, D.C., and is comprised primarily of premier military musicians.
 The group is under the direction of Stephen Bulla, former staff arranger for “The President’s Own” United States Marine Band.

 In 2009, Brandon recorded his first solo CD entitled “Influences” with accompanist Matthew Mazzoni.
 The album was a finalist for the prestigious ITEA Roger Bobo Award for Recording Excellence, and has received international acclaim.

 Brandon is a performing artist for Adams Musical Instruments and he performs exclusively on his own custom model Adams E3 euphonium.
-His primary teachers include Joe Allen, Troy Stovall, Dr. John Carmichael, and Joe Stites.
-Brandon resides in Southbridge, VA with his wife, Christine, who is a trombonist in The United States Air Force Band, and their dog, James and cat, Mercury.
+His primary teachers include Joe Stites, Troy Stovall, Joe Allen and Dr. John Carmichael.
+Brandon resides in Southbridge, VA with his wife, Christine, who is a trombonist in The United States Air Force Band in Washington, D.C., and their dog, James and cat, Mercury.

 Dr. Richard Morgan